MicrosoftDocs/learn/learn-pr/azure/create-connect-to-postgres/includes/4-connect-develop-your-database.md

 ### Connecting to your database

 If your client computer has PostgreSQL installed, you can use a local instance of psql, or the Azure Cloud Console, to connect to an Azure PostgreSQL server.
-To connect, you’ll need:
+To connect, you’ll need your:

 * Server name
 * Sign in credentials

 You can get this information from the Azure portal after deployment, and also change your password if you've forgotten it.
 In the next exercise, there's a connection script provided for you.

 Once you're connected, you can create, query, and update your tables with SQL statements.
-Detailed instructions on how to connect and query with your programming language of choice are available in Unit 9 - Summary.
+Detailed instructions on how to connect and query with your programming language of choice are available in Unit 7 - Summary.

 ## Azure Firewall